 This is a sub-page of our overall Environmental Initiatives web page.

 Environmental Heritage: Quakers have a tradition of simplicity and a testimony for the stewardship of the Earth.
 We are committed to living in harmony with our environment.
 After supporting Electric Vehicle charging to reduce the use of gasoline burning during trips to meeting, in 2010 we began to consider our options for solar and completed our Solar System in January 2014 via a fully pre-paid up-front 20 year lease from Solar City.
 A lease allowed us to get the system for about half of the purchase cost because the leasing company could take all the 50% or so federal, and state tax advantages that the church could not.
 Unfortunately, Solar City has some restrictions on financing for non-profits, so check with them to see if your organization can qualify.

 Greening via Solar: Solar power does not just reduce our electric bills to zero and reduce our dependence on fossil fuels, but each individual solar panel (by replacing coal generated electricity) eliminates the same amount of carbon and pollution contaminants that it takes 8 mature trees to absorb as shown here.
 Our solar array of almost 40 panels is equivalent to the environment to planting nearly 3 acres of trees!

 This photo above was the day of installation (15 Jan 2014).
-Our gardening buffs are anxiously awaiting spring so they can do some nice plantings in front.
-The array has to be that high off the ground to give a place for the snow to slide down on to.
+The array is that high off the ground to give a place for the snow to slide down on to.
 The other photo on the right shows the Solar array at Baltimore Yearly Meeting that also went solar.

 Solar Workshop 6 Feb 2014: In celebration, AFM hosted a Solar Breakfast with the Chesapeake Interfaith Environmental Group and lead a discussion about Solar Energy for Congregations.
 See our presentation.
 About 50 people attended from a variety of faith groups and excitement filled the room with ideas and options for going solar.